Enter the Secret Realm

 Sylviana Wolfspirit 24x18 Acrylic on Canvas 2014

-Legends of the Secret Realm.
-Sylvia is one of the legends.
+Sylvia is one of the Legends.
 Enjoy her story in Fire Goddess here.
-She also appears in the Keepers in Keepers of the Secret Realm.
+She also appears in the Keepers in Keepers of the Secret Realm - along with her Magic Wolves, of course.

 Secret Passage 12x12 Acrylic on Birch Board.
 Sold